EqDeepRx: Learning a Scalable and Interference Mitigating MIMO Receiver: Simulation Results

 Investigating first the CDL-C simulation results with the reduced delay spread in Fig.~\ref{fig:bler_cdlc_10_15_ds1e-07}, we can observe good alignment with the higher delay spread scenario in Fig.~\ref{fig:cdl_c_10_15ms}.
 This indicates that the performance gain provided by EqDeepRx is not restricted to only very frequency selective channels.

-The CDL-D channel model used in Fig.~\ref{fig:bler_cdld_10_15_ds1e-07} represents a line-of-sight scenario with a maximum RMS delay spread of 100~ns.
-This scenario seems to favor the 1 DMRS case somewhat more since both the EqDeepRx and the baseline achieve a higher performance with just 1 pilot.
+This observation is further confirmed by the results obtained with the CDL-D channel model in Fig.~\ref{fig:bler_cdld_10_15_ds1e-07}, which represents a line-of-sight scenario with a maximum RMS delay spread of 100~ns.
+This scenario seems to favor the 1 DMRS case to some extent more since both the EqDeepRx and the baseline achieve a higher performance with just 1 pilot.
 The gain provided by EqDeepRx is again in the order of 2~dB, similar to what was observed under the non-line-of-sight scenario in CDL-C.